 - > Recipe booklet

-- > Dough scraper
+- > Bowl scraper

-- > Bread bag
+- > Bread bag for sharing

-- > Golden Wheat Whole Wheat Flour, All-Purpose Flour, and yeast will be sent based on the batches of bread you are making.
+- Flour and yeast will be sent based on the number of batches of bread you are making.

-SHIPPING
+SHIPPING AND SUPPLIES

-Flour and materials will be shipped via FedEx.
-When the order leaves the King Arthur warehouse, you will receive a shipping confirmation with tracking information.
-When your boxes arrive, open them to be sure you have all the materials you need.
+- > We order your supplies the same week we send you the confirmation. - > Flour and materials will be shipped via FedEx.
+When the order leaves the warehouse, you receive an email shipping confirmation with tracking numbers.
+There will be one email per box, each box has its own tracking number.
+When the boxes arrive, open them to be sure you have all the materials you need.